Bartozzz/get-link/README.md

 # get-link

-> Returns an absolute URL from a string or relative URL.
-Works perfectly for static websites.
+Returns an absolute URL relative to `base` from another URL.

 ## Installation